das-developers/das2py-server/README.md

 The absolute path to the top-level configuration file, `das2server.conf` is written into the top-level CGI scripts by the make commands.
-To determine where this will be install setup the following environment varible:
+To determine where this will be installed setup the following environment varible:
 ```
 $ export SERVER_ROOT=/root/server/data/location
 ```